 Jessa is a versatile singer, known for her heartfelt performances and wide range of singing styles, from musical theatre and classic pop to comedy, unaccompanied folk songs, and creative use of looping and layering.
-An emotive performer, Jessa’s one woman shows such as “Some enchanted Sondheim” and “Songbirds” (as well as her lockdown project with husband Mick Liversidge, “Fields and Lanes”) have delighted and moved audiences at venues such as The Joseph Rowntree Theatre(York), Helmsley Arts Centre, Castle Howard, The National Centre for Early Music and the atmospheric outdoor theatre “At The Mill”.
+An emotive performer, Jessa’s one woman shows such as “Two bards and a Songbird”, “Some enchanted Sondheim” and “Songbirds” (as well as her lockdown project with husband Mick Liversidge, “Fields and Lanes”) have delighted and moved audiences at venues such as The Joseph Rowntree Theatre(York), Helmsley Arts Centre, Castle Howard, The National Centre for Early Music and the atmospheric outdoor theatre “At The Mill”.

 As well as bespoke programmes to suit your event, and a range of live performance sets, the following full shows are available to book for your venue.